Do you want a cookie?

 Mixed crops in the tomato bed have a number of advantages.
 When planning, however, you should pay attention to good and bad plant neighbors: because there are also plants that do not harmonize so well with tomato plants.
 In this article, you can find out what good and bad neighbors are for tomatoes in a mixed culture.
 You will also find a table below to give you an overview.
 We have also created a digital bed plan to give you inspiration for your mixed cultivation with tomatoes.

-4. Good neighbors for tomatoes
+4. Good Companion Plants for Tomatoes

-5. Herbs and flowers in the tomato patch
+5. Herbs and Flowers in the Tomato Patch

 Quick Overview

-Tomatoes in a mixed crop
+Tomatoes in a Mixed Crop

 • Good pre-crops: lettuce, kohlrabi, radish, radish, mustard, spinach